mashb1t/Fooocus/readme.md

 **[>>> Click here to download <<<](https://github.com/mashb1t/Fooocus/releases/download/v2.6.0/Fooocus_win64_2-6-0.7z)**

-After you download the file, please uncompress it and then run the "Run 1st.bat", this will uninstall torch, torchvision, torchaudio, torchtext, functorch, xformers for Nvidiaand install them for Intel.
+After you download the file, please uncompress it and then run the "Run 1st.bat", this will uninstall torch, torchvision, torchaudio, torchtext, functorch, xformers for Nvidia and install them for Intel.

 Next run "Run 2nd.bat", this will install venv.